nus-cs2103-AY1617S2/addressbook-level4/docs/UseCases.md

 ### Save to File

 1. User enters command to save progress
-2. Task manager saves progress in the directory
+2. Task manager saves progress in the directory<br>
 **Use case ends**

 ### Change File storage